RazielRodrigues/RazielRodrigues/README.md

 </div>

  <h3 align="left">
-  Passionate about technology since I was little, playing on the computer and playing video games has always been part of my life, my father was a programmer and I believe it is in my DNA to like codes, I was always curious to know how things worked inside the screens, encouraged by this curiosity and by my family, I decided to study database at FATEC Bauru.

-In the first semester of college I saw that that was what I wanted for my life, from then on I started to dedicate myself every day to learning web development and with time I came to the first opportunity, where it opened the doors to work with PHP and other technologies involving the Web.

-Today, I have a lot to thank the people who crossed my career and who taught me about professionalism, the world nowadays depends a lot on technology and I realize that we developers are the key point of all this, so I'm always improving myself and writing each line of code with a lot of responsibility, always looking to achieve excellence, because I know that this impacts a lot on the lives of those who use the software I program and the company I'm providing services to.
+I've been passionate about technology from a young age, inspired by my father, who was a programmer.
+This curiosity led me to study databases at FATEC Bauru, where I discovered my path in web development.
+Since then, I've dedicated myself to learning and improving daily, starting with my first opportunity working with PHP and web technologies.
+I’m deeply grateful to the mentors who shaped my professional journey.
+As developers, we play a key role in today’s tech-driven world, so I approach every line of code with responsibility and a commitment to excellence, knowing the impact it has on users and clients alike.
 </h3>

 <h3 align="left">What I am doing</h3>